utdata/icj-class/bootstrap/bootstrap-class-01.md

 - Download and discuss using a Node development environment.
 - Discuss the benefits of using a mobile-first framework.
+- Add pre-built components like navigation, etc.
 - Use Bootstrap's grid-system to create a responsive website.
-- Add pre-built components like navigation, etc.
 - Introduce Sass/SCSS for customization.

 **NOTE**: Before doing this lesson in class, you should have gone through any Bootstrap tutorials as outlined in Canvas.
 This walkthrough assumes you have some knowledge based on those.

-**ALSO NOTE**: Before starting this lesson, you should have Node and npm installed, as covered in [Part 2: Node setup](https://github.com/utdata/setting-up) and have tested that it works.
+**ALSO NOTE**: Before starting this lesson, you should have Node and npm installed, as covered in [Part 2: Node setup](https://github.com/utdata/icj-setting-up/blob/main/README.md) and have tested that it works.

 **FINAL NOTE**: There is a screencast of this lesson with explanations in Canvas under Panopto Video.
 Look for **Bootstrap in-class lesson**.

 ## About Bootstrap

 [Bootstrap](https://getbootstrap.com/) is a HTML/CSS/Javascript framework for designing websites and web applications.
 Using Bootstrap saves time and effort because common parts of a web site -- navigation, buttons, colors, boxes, grids -- are all pre-built, but also customizable.
-Its "mobile-first, responsive design" framework that allows you to make websites or web applications that look great on a phone, tablet or desktop.
-While Bootstrap is one of many frameworks, it is very popular one.
+Its "mobile-first, responsive design" framework allows you to make websites or web applications that look great on a phone, tablet or desktop.
+While Bootstrap is only one of many frameworks available, it is very popular one.

 Throughout this lesson, we will extensively refer to: